mrfunnyman583/8col/README.md

 With 8col, you have an entire toolbox of Linux utilities in your pocket.
 Whether you're troubleshooting, diagnosing system issues, or performing ethical hacking tasks, 8col is your trusted companion.

-This easy-to-use tool is stored on a portable USB drive, ready to assist you whenever you plug it into a Linux system.
+This easy-to-use tool is stored on a portable USB device of yours, ready to assist you whenever you plug it into a Linux system.
 Use it responsibly and adhere to ethical and legal guidelines in all your activities.